awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-gsg-create-domain.md

   ```

 **Note**
-Initializing a domain and its resources takes approximately ten minutes\.
-When initialization is complete, the endpoint of the domain is available for index and Amazon ES requests\.
+New domains take roughly ten minutes to initialize\.
+After your domain is initialized, you can upload data and make changes to the domain\.

 Use the following command to query the status of the new domain: